akash-network/docs/econ/source/01-intro.md

 # Introduction

-Akash is a permission-less marketplace for trading compute cycles where early adopters can enjoy upto **10x** *lower cost* than the current market.

-In this paper, we present the economics of the Akash Network by introducing the Akash Token (AKT) model, which is designed to a) maintain ecosystem sovereignty, b) provide economic security, and c) encourage early adoption.
+Akash is a permission-less marketplace for trading compute cycles.
+In this paper, we present the economics of the Akash Network by introducing the Akash Token (AKT) model, which is designed to a) maintain ecosystem sovereignty, b) provide economic security, and c) encourages early adoption by offering *10x lower* cost than current market solutions.
 Let us begin by reviewing some definitions:

 Akash Token (AKT)

 :  AKT is the native token of the Akash Network.
-The core utility of AKT is to act as a staking mechanism to secure the network and normalize compute prices for the marketplace auction.
+The core utility of AKT acts as a staking mechanism to secure the network and normalize compute prices for the marketplace auction.
 The amount of AKTs staked towards a validator defines the frequency by which the validator may propose a new block and its weight in votes to commit a block.
-In return for bonding (staking) to a validator, an AKT holder becomes eligible for block rewards (paid in AKT) as well as a proportion of transaction fees (paid in any of the whitelisted tokens).
+In return for bonding (staking) to a validator, an AKT holder becomes eligible for block rewards (paid in AKT) as well as a proportion of transaction fees and service fees (paid in any of the whitelisted tokens).

 Validator